codemob-ai/.github/profile/README.md

 <div align="center">

-### Terminal-agnostic AI agent workflow manager with parallel isolated sessions.
+### 【🌕】Terminal-agnostic AI agent workflow manager with parallel isolated sessions.

 <sub><em>Powered by git worktrees under the hood, but you don't need to know that.</em></sub>